OrchardCMS/OrchardDoc/Documentation/Automation-test-guidance.markdown

         if (owner != null)
             throw new CaseErrorException("Set owner is not implemented yet!");

-        …
+        ...
     }

-If a null reference is passed to parameter “title”, this is a bug in test code.
+If a null reference is passed to parameter "title", this is a bug in test code.
 In order to distinguish test bugs from product bugs, we'd better throw an instance of CaseErrorException, with the original exception as its inner exception.
 This is useful in controller test, because the test code calls controllers directly, we need a way to distinguish test bugs from product bugs, while investigate test failures.

 ## Class TestLibrary.Consts
 Please put all constants to this class, for e.g. the default administrator name/password in the test database.